jcong0226/higherpose/models/crowdpose/readme.md

-save pretrain model after using coco dataset to train
+save pretrain model after using crowdpose dataset to train